The White House

 And they’d carved off chunks of China in a grab free of any pretense, simply because it was there… and they wanted it… and they had the power to take it… and because the rest of the world had been too weak and preoccupied to stop them in the time between the V-gas attacks and the Armistice.

-Even then, while the Great War was still raging, Germany had given their theoretical Japanese enemies rather friendly clandestine aid—crucial parts, engineers—to build their own first small V-gas plant, simply to present the Oceanian powers with a distracting rival they couldn’t force to disgorge any of its ill-gotten gains.
+Even then, while the Great War was still raging, Germany had given their theoretical Japanese enemies rather friendly clandestine aid—crucial parts, engineers on loan—to build their own first small V-gas plant, simply to present the Oceanian powers with a distracting rival they couldn’t force to disgorge any of its ill-gotten gains.

 When I was born in 1858 the Japanese were in their Middle Ages and fighting with bows and arrows; they’ve made astonishing progress since, and I admire them wholeheartedly for it, and in their position I might have done the same things, but…

-The Alliance had turned a blind eye to the equipment orders Dai-Nippon placed in America and the British Empire to make their second, larger V-gas plant in Manchuria.
+The Alliance had turned a blind eye to the equipment orders Dai-Nippon placed in America and the British Empire to make their second, larger V-gas plant near Harbin in their new colony of Manchuria.
 Simply to keep that original German aid from turning to a full-blown alliance that would lock up the whole of Eurasia from Atlantic to Pacific in an anti-Oceanian front.